UDEF and the Pro Breaking Tour

 While UDEF monitors the activities of the Pro Breaking Tour, UDEF does not itself currently sponsor or run any Pro Breaking Tour events.
 Rather, UDEF serves as a membership organization for Tour Competitors and sets sanctioning guidelines for Tour events.
 UDEF members who register as Tour Competitors are eligible to compete in Pro Breaking Tour events.
 UDEF membership is free.

-UDEF is a non-profit corporation, with a board comprised of professional breakers, event organizers and others from the breaking community, as well as executives from the business world and lawyers with domain expertise in various areas, including corporate law, intellectual property matters, and labor law.
+UDEF is a non-profit corporation, with a board comprised of professional breakers, event organizers and others from the breaking community, as well as executives from the business world.

 Neither the Tour Supporter nor the Tour Competitor class of membership is a Corporate Membership, nor does the Tour Supporter or Tour Competitor classification include voting rights, inspection rights, other governance rights, or a shareholder position with UDEF, which is a tax-exempt public charity under Section 501(c)(3) of the Internal Revenue Code.
 As set forth in UDEF’s bylaws, the ‘Corporate Members’ of UDEF are individuals on UDEF’s board entitled to vote for the election of the board and other matters requiring action by such members pursuant to the Pennsylvania Nonprofit Corporation Law of 1988, as amended.